SkeldJS/Hindenburg/pages/Plugins/guides/new-roles.md

 ## Jester getting voted out
 Now, things from here start to get a bit more tricky and specific.
 Luckily, the Jester has fairly simple gameplay changes - just check if a jester gets ejected after a meeting.

-From what we know in {@link Object Ownership Guards} and {@link Event Targets}, we'll have to create event listeners on both the _main room_ and the _Jester's perspective_ to listen for meetings.
+From what we know in {@page ../topics/object-ownership-guards.md} and {@page ../api/event-targets.md}, we'll have to create event listeners on both the _main room_ and the _Jester's perspective_ to listen for meetings.

 > This is because, if the meeting is started by the Jester, then the meeting is said to _belong_ to the perspective, whereas if the meeting is started by another player, then the meeting _belongs_ to the main room.